 Epstein points out that many caregivers, when you ask how they are, will answer with how their patient is.
 That’s the key: You can’t lose your own identity in the process of caring for another.

 You don’t have to make one big change that fixes everything.
 As you know, that’s not even possible.
 But you can make small changes, one at a time, that will build themselves into bigger and bigger changes to give yourself some breathing room.
+Here are a few small steps to take.

-- Name the problem.
 “When you have a kid, and that kid starts acting fussy and not sleeping well, you think, ‘I’ll bet he’s coming down with a cold,’” says Epstein.
 “Well, caregivers don’t think, ‘Maybe I’m coming down with burnout.’
 But you have to.
 You can only contend with this so long.”

-- Take five.
 Carve out five minutes a day to look out a window, water a plant, breathe.
 If even five minutes feels challenging, try two minutes.
 If you’re tech-inclined, an app such as Headspace, Calm or MyLife can provide short, guided meditations to grant you a tiny respite.

-- Walk 10 minutes a day.
 If you can walk more, walk 30 minutes a day.
 If you can do it outside, great; if you do it on a treadmill, great.
 If you bring your loved one to a park and walk in circles around them, great.
 But move your body.
 It lowers your blood pressure, regulates your blood sugar, improves your brain function, releases endorphins and lowers your cholesterol.
 Yes, even if you only do 10 minutes.

-- Be creative.
 Literally.
 “I’m running a support group now, and I’ve begun incorporating writing into it,” says Epstein.
 “I let the group start talking, and then we extract a core issue and write about it for five to six minutes.
 It’s taken people to much deeper places than expected.”

-- Get out when you can.
 If you’re a family caregiver, ideally, you’d be able to find respite care — someone who can spend time with your loved one so you can have time for yourself.
 But even if you can’t go out alone, finding outside activities that you and your client or loved one can do together can replenish you.
 “You might be able to go to an afternoon concert together,” notes Epstein.
 Look for things you can do, particularly around music and art, that echoes something you both used to enjoy.
 For people with dementia especially, music can be therapeutic and even unlock memories.

-- Ask for help.
 Paying for extra help, if you’re a family caregiver, may seem out of reach.
 As Barry remembers, “Even after Medicare and secondary insurance, we owed thousands.
 I couldn’t see spending the money.”
 But can you get someone from your church to come sit with your loved one for an hour while you go out for coffee or get a haircut?
 Could you ask your best friend or niece to drop by on the weekends and do a few loads of laundry?
 Think about what kind of help would be most useful to you.

-- Confide in someone.
 For Barry, her daughter, a tight-knit group of friends and an amazing yoga instructor gave her the emotional space to complain, to laugh and to be herself.
 If you’re the confidant, resist the urge to say, “I know what you mean, I had something similar happen,” and just say, “How are you feeling?”
 Barry also saw a professional therapist.
 Consider your local psychoanalytic training institute, which might offer free therapy if you can commit to a set number of sessions.

-- Reach out to organizations whose mission is to help you through this.
 Epstein says that even if you don’t live in the New York area, the Langone Alzheimer’s Disease and Related Dementias Family Support Program will help you find resources near you.
 The Family Caregiver Alliance has localized maps to help you find support.